 Panoramic Vision

-The driver and front passenger would be able to move content, possibly including driving directions, from the central display to the BMW Panoramic Vision.
+The driver and front passenger can move content, including driving directions, from the central display to the BMW Panoramic Vision.
 In a press release detailing the concept version (first shown in the BMW i Vision Dee and then in the Vision Neue Klasse), BMW mentioned it as a standard feature for all Neue Klasse models.

 3D HUD

-A new BMW 3D Head-Up Display would also be present in the car, projecting information, limited to the essentials, further ahead into the driver’s line of sight.
-The steering wheel will likely have new buttons with active haptic feedback.
+BMW will offer a traditional 3D head-up display as an option in the i3 Sedan.
+It will project information, limited to the essentials, further ahead into the driver’s line of sight.
+The steering wheel has buttons with active haptic feedback.

 Zonal architecture